emilerose2/reference-website/README.md

 (small) - "small" is used to display smaller sized text, often used for side comments and copyright logos.

 7. Explain why accessibility is important and also explain the accessibility properties like:
-Web accessibility is important because assistive technologies which help visually impaired users guide the web are needed for smooth user web page browsing.
+-Web accessibility is important because assistive technologies which help visually impaired users guide the web are needed for smooth user web page browsing.
 (landmark roles) - Used to identify sections of a webpage (aria labels) - Used for providing a label for objects that can be read by assistive technology.
 (image alternative texts) - Helps assistive technologie describe images to the reader.

+8. What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)
+-CSS, standing for "Cascading Style Sheets" is the language which allows you to structure your code in a organized layout fashion.
+To implement CSS you must link CSS with your HTML.
+CSS is used to for the presentation of displaying fonts, colors, and the general arrangement of text and images.